Brigham Young University Homepage

 2006 Accreditation from the Commission on Collegiate Nursing Education (CCNE) through 2015.

-2006 Curriculum changed from 6 semesters to 5 semesters to allow students to graduate in 4 years (instead of 4½ years) and allow an increase of 48 quarters over a 5-year period.
+2006 Curriculum changed from 7 semesters to 6 semesters to allow students to graduate in 4 years (instead of 4½ years).

 2007 Beth V. Cole, dean.